square-dot/django-meals-app/README.md

 Ezra Pound: With one day

-John Keats (SU): A thing of beauty
+John Keats: A thing of beauty

-sprsuer: pswsuper
+bayle (SU): reflections